Chilluminati91/Huawei-Matebook-X-Pro-2020-Hackintosh/README.md

 # Post Installation:
 Replace the Clover folder on your USB Drive with the OpenCore Folder from my repo.
 This folder will be updated each time I make improvements.
 Boot into macOS, mount your internal and external EFI volumes and copy over OpenCore to your internal SSD.
+When booting with the OpenCore config the screen will turn black after verbose.
+Close your lid for 2 seconds, reopen it and the screen will be back.